alttpo/bsnes-as/README.md

      * `ppu::frame.y_scale` is a multiplier to Y coordinates to scale to a unified 512x480 pixel buffer; default = 2 which implies a lo-res 240 row mode; switch to 1 to use hi-res 480 row mode
   * 15-bit RGB colors are used.
      * `uint16` type is used for representing 15-bit RGB colors
-     * Each color channel is allocated 5 bits, from least-significant bits for blue, to most-significant bits for red.
+     * Each color channel is allocated 5 bits, from least-significant bits for red, to most-significant bits for blue.
      * The most significant bit of the `uint16` value for color should always be `0`.
      * Reference colors:
        * `0x7fff` is 100% white.
        * `0x0000` is 100% black.
-       * `0x7c00` is 100% red.
+       * `0x7c00` is 100% blue.
        * `0x03e0` is 100% green.
-       * `0x001f` is 100% blue.
+       * `0x001f` is 100% red.
      * Since it is cumbersome to mentally compose hex values for 15-bit RGB colors, the `ppu::rgb` function is provided to construct the final `uint16` color value given each color channel's 5-bit value.
   * alpha channel is represented in a `uint8` type as a 5-bit value between 0..31 where 0 is completely transparent and 31 is completely opaque.
   * alpha blending equation is `[src_rgb*src_a + dst_rgb*(31 - src_a)] / 31`